hhkaos/awesome-arcgis/front-end/technologies/angular/README.md

 [GeoNet Group: Angular JS](https://geonet.esri.com/groups/angularjs)

 ## People you should know
-They are not working on the support team and some may even not work at Esri, but they are opening some projects and sharing insights related to this technology so we recommend you to follow them.
+They don't work on the support team and some may even not work at Esri, but they are opening some projects and sharing insights related to this technology so we recommend you to follow them.